Unify and manage your data

 • OrganizationNameMatchToken

-Each of these classes utilizes an in-built list of noise words that you can download.
-For example, for addressLine use this operation:
+Each supported class uses an in-built list of noise words that you can download.
+For example, to retrieve the dictionary for addressLine use:

 GET https://{{env}}.reltio.com/reltio/api/{{tenantId}}/configuration/noiseDictionaries/addressLine

-If you wish to develop and leverage your own list of noise words, you can:
+If you want to use your own list of noise words:

 1. Create a text file (for example, myNoiseWords.txt) where each line contains a single noise word, like this: